sounkou-bioinfo/goServeR/README.md

 [![goserveR status badge](https://sounkou-bioinfo.r-universe.dev/goserveR/badges/version)](https://sounkou-bioinfo.r-universe.dev/goserveR)

-This package provides an interface to a simple HTTP file server written in go and started using a LLM.
+This package provides an interface to a simple HTTP file server written in go (go part mostly written in the begining with a fair amount of hallucination by a LLM).

 The server supports range requests and unbounded CORS.
 It uses the cgo package to call Go functions from R using the R C extension mechanisms.
 This is an experimentation with the R C extension mechanism without the very convenient Rcpp.